 If you are using the UDP protocol, ensure that the UDP protocol can access the destination machine from the source machine.
 The destination machine's firewall should not block outgoing ICMP_DEST_UNREACHABLE and ICMP_ECHO_TIMEEXCEEDED packets.
 In addition, the firewall protecting the source machine should allow ICMP_DEST_UNREACHABLE and ICMP_ECHO_TIMEEXCEEDED packets to enter.

 Note: To run the Network Delay monitor when there are firewalls between the Controller and the source machine, you must configure the LoadRunner Enterprise agent, MI Listener, and Network Delay monitor for monitoring over a firewall.

-Configure the monitor as described in Configure the Network Delay Time monitor.
+Configure the monitor as described in Set up the Network Delay Time monitor.

-This task describes how to configure the Network Delay Time monitor.
+This task describes how to set up the Network Delay Time monitor.

-From the LoadRunner Enterprise navigation toolbar, click and select Monitors (under Assets).
+In LoadRunner Enterprise, click Open the navigation toolbar and select Monitors (under Assets).

 To run the Network Delay Monitor when there are firewalls between the LoadRunner Enterprise Host machine and the source machine, type the server name or IP address of the source machine according to the format:

 source machine local keyis the unique key that you chose when configuring the LoadRunner Enterprise agent on the source machine.